Andorbal/andorbal.github.io/_posts/2015-06-26-aspnet-on-linux-02-editing.markdown

 }
 {% endhighlight %}

 Save the project file.
 Then, select "Tools \| Build System \| ASP.NET" in Sublime Text to enable building the project.
 Restart Sublime Text and everything should start working.
-Press Ctrl-B to test that the build works.
+Press Ctrl-B to test taht the build works.
 Next, open HomeController and within a method body, try typing `string.Is`.
 If everything went ok, you should see options pop up.
 It may take a moment for the very first suggestions to pop up, but it should be quick after that.

-Next time, we'll get our [project started]({% post_url 2015-01-17-aspnet-on-linux-03-project %})!
+Next time, we'll get our [project started]({% post_url 2015-06-26-aspnet-on-linux-03-project %})!